camp-cost/camp/README.md

 ### Artifact Contents

+We provide the source code of all of our examples.
+Additionally, the docker image contains the `vim` editor with Haskell support, for inspecting the files.
+The main files in the artifact are:

 * `README.md`: This file
 * `LICENSE`: BSD-3 license
 * `src`: Source code of the cost-aware multiparty protocol library